-Health Information Technology core courses are offered primarily during the day.
+Health Information Technology core courses are offered primarily during the day, on campus or online.

 Students accepted into the Health Information Technology Program typically begin the course of study in the fall semester.
-The curriculum consists of generaleducation courses, technical courses in health information technology, and clinical experience in health care facilities.
+The curriculum consists of general-education courses, technical courses in health information technology, and clinical experience in health care facilities.